jundalisay/superb/content/en/research/kepler/harmony/book-1/part-45c.md

 We obtain the number 5j - 5iiJ + Iv in the previous part.

-This is not equal to any chord; that is, if five quantities are constructed in continuous proportion, the first of them being the side of the Pentagon; the proportion being that of the side of the Pentagon to the semidiameter; then five lines equal to the first proportional plus one [equal to the] fifth will be equal to five [equal to the] third.
+This is not equal to any chord.

+If 5 quantities are constructed in continuous proportion, the first of them being the side of the Pentagon; the proportion being that of the side of the Pentagon to the semidiameter; then five lines equal to the first proportional plus one equal to the fifth will be equal to five equal to the third.

-Again, as for the heptagon, this does not tell us how to construct the continuous proportion for which this relationship will hold, nor does it express the lengths of the proportionals in terms of things already known, but it tells us, once the [system of continuous] proportion is set out, what relationship will follow.
+The heptagon does not tell us how to construct the continuous proportion for which this relationship will hold.

+It does not express the lengths of the proportionals in terms of things already known.

+But it tells us, once the system of continuous proportion is set out, what relationship will follow.

-So I am instructed to represent the relationship {affectio), for it will then come about that I obtained the proportion also.
+So I am instructed to represent the relationship (affectio), for it will then come about that I obtained the proportion also.

 But how am I to represent the relationship, by what Geometrical procedure?

-No other means of doing it are afforded me save using the proportion I seek; there is a circular argument.
+No other means of doing it, save using the proportion I seek.
+There is a circular argument.

 The unhappy Calculator, robbed of all Geometrical defenses, held fast in the thorny thicket of Numbers, looks in vain to his algebra (cossa).

 This is one distinction between Algebraic (Cossicas) and Geometrical determinations.

-Another is that all this reasoning of Biirgi’s depends upon the nature (essentia) of a discrete quantity, namely that of numbers.
+Another is that all this reasoning of Biirgi’s depends on the nature (essentia) of a discrete quantity, namely that of numbers.

-It divides the diameter into precise small parts, as many times and as far as he wishes, generally into two parts; on which number [sc. of division] the whole process depends, and it would be changed if the Diameter were given another value (nomen), or a different number of parts.
+It divides the diameter into precise small parts, as many times and as far as he wishes, generally into two parts; on which number [sc. of division] the whole process depends.

+It would be changed if the Diameter were given another value (nomen), or a different number of parts.

-But Geometry does not deal with figures in this way, as we have seen above, though it does indeed designate sides Expressible in length by Numbers; but inexpressible ones it in no way attempts to capture with numbers, but states their magnitudes according to their particular kinds, so that it is clear that we are dealing not with discrete quantities but with continuous ones, that is with lines and surfaces.
+But Geometry does not deal with figures in this way.

+Though it does designate sides Expressible in length by Numbers.

+But inexpressible ones it in no way attempts to capture with numbers, but states their magnitudes according to their particular kinds, so that it is clear that we are dealing not with discrete quantities but with continuous ones, that is with lines and surfaces.

 3. So far, both the side of the Figure and the side of its related star, each had a precise description in this Algebraic Analysis.

 The most surprising thing is that (although this may especially frighten the Geometer) there is no one way to produce what we are asked for.